-- 🇺🇸 GEORGIA (the 4th state, 2 January 1788) — The Peach State.
-Capital: Atlanta.
-Georgia can be found on page 569 in your almanac and on plates 42 and 142 in your atlas.
+- 🇺🇸 NEW YORK (the 11th state, 26 July 1788) — The Empire State.
+Capital: Albany.
+New York can be found on page 581 in your almanac and on plates 43, 44, and 142 in your atlas.
 Name origin: “For James, Duke of York and Albany, who received patent for New Netherland from his brother Charles II and sent an expedition to capture it, 1664” (almanac page 423).
 State bird: Eastern Bluebird (bird guide page 408).
 Website: www.ny.gov.

 ❡ Little lessons: You can teach a hundred little lessons with the state-of-the-week, using your reference library (riverhouses.org/books) as a starting point.
 Find the location of the state capital in your atlas each week.
 Look up the state bird in your bird guide.
 Read the almanac’s one-paragraph history aloud each week.
 Using each state’s official website (above), find and copy the preamble to that state’s constitution into a commonplace book over the course of the year.
 Practice math skills by graphing each state’s population and area.
 Look up the famous state residents listed in your almanac either online or at your local library.
 The possibilities are endless and they can be easily adapted to each student’s age and interests.
 Pick a simple pattern to follow for a few minutes each week, and your little lesson is done.
 By the end of the year, without even realizing it, your students will have absorbed a world of new geographical and historical information. 😊

 This week’s countries, with their official websites, are: